When to Visit Ethiopia

 Best Time to Trek the Simien Mountains

-September to November: The Simien Mountains are a vast mountain range in Ethiopia with many summits above 4,000 meters (13,000 feet).
-The highest peak is Ras Dashen which stands at 4,543 meters (14,901 feet), making it the fourth highest mountain in Africa.
-Trekking here is fantastic, not only because of the scenery, gorges and streams, but also because you get a chance to see some unique, endemic wildlife like the gelada baboon and Walia Ibex.
-The best time to trek is from September to November, when it's dry, green and relatively dust free.
-October in particular can be spectacular because the wildflowers are in bloom.
-On top of that, it is also possible to visit the park from December to February.
+The Simien Mountains are a vast mountain range whose highest peak stands at 14,872 feet, making it one of the highest mountains in Africa.
+Trekking here is fantastic, not only because of the scenery, gorges, and streams but also because you get a chance to look for endemic wildlife like the Gelada Baboon and the Walia Ibex.
+The best time to trek is from September to November, when it's dry, green, and relatively dust-free.
+October, in particular, can be spectacular because this is when the mountain wildflowers are in full bloom.

 Best Time to Visit the Omo Valley